 If people were paid equivalent to the amount of stress they intake from work then we would have a lot more wealthy people.
 Sadly, this is not the case.
-History has told us time and again that the most stressful jobs are not paid more.
+History has told us time and time again that the most stressful jobs are not paid more.
 So how does one remedy stress?

 It’s important to understand stress.
 Any doctor will tell you that a healthy degree of stress keeps people sharp, attentive and focused.
 Too much of it can cause the body to shut down like an overworked car.